Dynegy: Near-bankruptcy of 2002

 Several Dynegy executives were later convicted or indicted for their roles in Dynegy's near-collapse.
 In June 2003, Jamie Olis (former Senior Director of Tax Planning), Gene Foster (former Vice President for Taxation), and Helen Sharkey (a former employee in Dynegy's risk control and deal structure groups), were indicted on numerous counts of mail and wire fraud.
 According to court documents, the three employees conceived of a plan in early 2001 to borrow money but make it look like operational revenue.
 A corporation known as ABG Gas Supply was created.
 ABG secured loans from Citigroup, Credit Suisse First Boston, and Deutsche Bank to buy natural gas at market prices.
 ABG then sold this gas at a discount to Dynegy, which resold it at market prices and booked a $300 million profit.
 ABG then bought natural gas at market prices, and sold it at a premium to Dynegy.
 The profits ABG booked were then used to repay the loans.
 Prosecutors accused Olis, Foster, and Sharkey of deceiving auditors, regulators, and other company executives regarding the transactions.
-Foster and Sharkey plead guilty two months later.
+Foster and Sharkey pleaded guilty two months later.
 Olis was found guilty in March 2004, and sentenced to 24 years in prison.
 (A year later, after a U.S. Supreme Court ruling in a different case held that mandatory sentencing guidelines violated the Constitution, Olis' sentence was reduced to just six years in prison.)
 In December 2003, three former executives at Nicor Energy LLC (a joint venture of Dynegy and Nicor), were indicted for illegally manipulating that firm's income by US$11 million in 2001 to hide losses.
 Former chief financial officer Robert Doty agreed to pay a $376,650 fine in October 2007 for his role in helping to conceal the ABG Gas Supply scheme.

 Shareholders, too, were unhappy with Dynegy's actions during the financial crisis.
 A class action lawsuit was filed against the company in 2002.
 In April 2005, Dynegy agreed to settle the lawsuit.
 Shareholders would be paid a total of US$468 million.
 To come up with the money, Dynegy paid out $250 million in cash and issued $68 million in stock to the plaintiffs.
 Its insurance companies paid another $150 million to the plaintiffs.